Welcome to our PSHE curriculum

 Impact - what does progress look like?

-The scheme of work chosen is designed to enable skills to be acquired throughout the course of the year and be built upon as each year progresses therefore connecting new knowledge with prior learning.
+This curriculum chosen is designed to enable skills to be acquired throughout the course of the year and be built upon as each year progresses therefore connecting new knowledge with prior learning.
 Each puzzle focuses on different key skills to be acquired by the end of the year, further linking to our school 6Cs and Packtypes.
 The development of these skills through clear modelling and scaffolding enables our children to be more creative, courageous, calm, committed, cooperative and caring throughout their time at Cuddington Croft.
 This also supports the children as leaders.

 Some examples of what this looks like under each puzzle pieces are: